kasleet/dynabridge/README.md

 ### Querying an index

-DynamoDB tabled can have multiple indices.
+DynamoDB tables can have multiple indices.
 Here is an example on how to specify and use an index in DynaBridge:
 ```typescript
 import { DynaBridge, DynaBridgeEntity } from 'dynabridge';